 Get quotes from boiler installers

-As we have mentioned, it’s important to get quotes from at least 3 local boiler installers.
+As we have mentioned, it’s important to get quotes from local boiler installers.